GameServerManagers/LinuxGSM-Docs/alerts/pushover.md

 * name: LinuxGSM
 * type: Script
 * icon:
-* check box agreeing to TOS
+* check the box agreeing to the Terms Of Service.
 * Once the application has been created get the API key.
 * Turn on Pushover alerts and paste in API key and user in the LinuxGSM config.